lanachiad/phase-0-tracks/web_dev/request_cycle/http_requests.md

 2. What is the difference between a GET request and a POST request?
 When might each be used?

+GET-type requests have no additional effects if they are called more than once with the same input parameters.
+GET is used for viewing something without changing it.

+POST-type requests may have side effects.
+POST is used for changing something.

 3. Optional bonus: What is a cookie?
 How does it relate to HTTP requests?

+Cookies are small files stored on a user's computer.
+They are designed to hold a small amount of data specific to a client and website, accessible by either the web server or client computer.
+They allow the delivery of a page tailored to a particular user.